 - Thorough investigations of incidents and breaches are more complex and costly; in some cases nearly impossible.

 - The use of personal email accounts to send, receive and/or store certain types of information may be against the law.

 - The people who use personal email accounts for business may not understand who really owns the information that they’re sending.
-Does the information belong to them or does it belong to the company or does it belong to a customer of the company?
+Does the information belong to them, does it belong to the company, or does it belong to a customer of the company?

-At the end of the day, there are many issues to consider before allowing personal email account usage for business purposes.
-Using personal email for business poses serious risks to intellectual property theft, violations of customer privacy, regulatory compliance violations, loss of organizational privacy, and disruptions to network operations.
+At the end of the day, there are many issues to consider before allowing non-business email account usage for business purposes.
+Using home email for business poses serious risks to intellectual property theft, violations of customer privacy, regulatory compliance violations, loss of organizational privacy, and disruptions to network operations.

 Your organization has invested time and money into securing internal email communications.
 Some may argue (successfully even) that your organization has a legal obligation to secure email communication and the information contained therein.
 Be very careful with this issue.